duoshock/UM-70/Assembly Guide.md

 <img src="images/09_RightHowswap_C.jpg" width="400">
 </a>

-Speare the right pin of the socket like it shown the photo and then solder.
+Spread the right pin of the socket like it shown the photo and then solder.

 ## **TRSS Jacks**